rubenmcw/xadapt_ctrl/README.md

 ```

-### Usage
+### Setup

-We can run the following scipts to see the simulation of trajectory tracking with our controller.
+We can run the following scipts to setup the code base.
+If successful, you should able to see the simulation of trajectory tracking with our controller.
 ```
 bash setup.bash
 ```

+### Learning a extremely adaptive controller

+==TODO== we have also included the learning algorithm script and the hyperparameters.
+However this script is not directly runnable and trainable, it is more like providing the algorithms directly i.e. the replication of Section x.y and a.b.
+You have to incorporate into your simulator and infrastructure to make the learning happen.

+You can find the code and the config here.
+==TODO== learning folder

+###

 ### Docker Setup